-The results support statistical estimation of the Armey curve, and it provides a framework to approximately compute the specific point where output is maximised.
-The curve peaks where government spending is equal to 26.87 per cent of RGDP (approximately 27 per cent).
-Sri Lanka has spent an average of 30 per cent of RGDP as government expenditure from 2000-2003, but the share of government spending has a reducing trend.
+These results support the statistical estimation of the Armey curve, and they provide a framework to approximately compute the specific point where output is maximised.
+The curve peaks where government spending is equal to 26.57 per cent of RGDP

+(approximately 27 per cent).
+Sri Lanka spent an average of 30 per cent of RGDP as government expenditure from 2000-2003, but the share of government spending shows a downwards trend.
 For instance, government expenditure in Sri Lanka in 2003 was exactly 29 per cent.
-The average government share of RGDP continuous to drop since 1960s: from 50.74 per cent in 1960s to 37.18 per cent in 1970s to 32.43 per cent in

-1080s to 30.75 per cent in 1990s.
-The results indicate that Sri Lanka has had excessive government expenditures, nonetheless, is reaching an ideal amount of government expenditure from the standpoint of growth optimization.
+Since the 1960s, the average government share of RGDP continued to drop from 50.74 per cent in the 1960s to 37.18 per cent in the 1970s to 32.43 per cent in the 1980s to 30.75 per cent in the 1990s.
+The results indicate that Sri Lanka has had excessive government expenditure, but, nonetheless, is reaching an ideal amount of government expenditure from the standpoint of growth optimization.

-If these results are accurate, the country since 1959 has been in the negatively sloped portion of the Armey Curve.
-That is, higher government spending as a percentage of total output is associated with lower levels of real output.
+If these results are accurate, the country, since 1959, has been in the negatively sloped portion of the Armey Curve: i.e., higher government spending as a percentage of total output is associated with lower levels of real output.
 These results are consistent with the idea that welfare states do not necessarily promote economic growth.